saralakani/saralakani.github.io/_posts/2020-12-04-RAN-LSTM-post1.md

 You can check out more details of exploring data and finding useful features that I have presented in this [notebook](https://github.com/saralakani/ML_RAN/blob/master/4gV5gRAN.data_exp.ipynb).

-In this data set we are intereted in _RSRP_, _RSRQ_ which collectively represent _SNR_ value, as well as _CQI_.
-After some initial data cleaning, we see that we have 6532 rows.
 My essential toolbox of exploratory pandas dataframe methods (after reading the data set into pandas dataframe) are as below which help me to do a better **Feature Selection** job:
 ~~~
  data.info() #shows the type of values e.g. int64
  data.corr() #shows the correlation between columns